karls/gocardless-clj/README.md

 (ns user
   (:require [gocardless-clj.core :refer :all]))

+;; :environment may be either :sandbox or :live
-(def account-details {:environment :sandbox (or :live)
+(def account-details {:environment :sandbox
                       :merchant-id "your merchant id"
                       :app-id "your app id"
                       :app-secret "your app secret"
                       :access-token "your access token"})

 ;; make-account returns a function
 (def merchant (make-account account-details))